theneva/dissertation/src/method.md

 src/components/research-questions.md
 ```

-- TODO: Use a framework for process and evaluation like Hevner, Peffers, or Vaishnavi?

 The main goal for this thesis is to help simplify the process of selecting a deployment strategy for use in a microservice context.
 This can be achieved by completing the following two steps.

 First, an understanding must be established of current industry practises to ensure relevance for the industry.
 These practises must be discussed with regard to the current academic literature on the topic, so that well-tested methods of empirically analysing a strategy can be utilised.
 This step must conclude with a framework for analysing any strategy for Automated Continuous Delivery.